RoboLoCo-5338/Scouting-App-2023/README.md

-# ScoutingApp2023
+# 2023 Scouting App2023

 This is the scouting app for 2023 to track how other teams perform.

 ## How to Download

-Download the code by clicking the green `Code` button and click `Download zip` from the dropdown menu.
+Download the code by clicking the green `Code` button and click `Download ZIP` from the dropdown menu.

 ![Alt text](assets/Download_zip.png?raw=true "Zip download")